joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/adds_securitysettings.png)

-15. Enter any applicable Tags and click Review & Create to validate your configuration
+15. Enter any applicable Tags and click Review & Create to validate your configuration.
-16. Review your configuration and if you are happy with it: Select Create.
+16. Review your configuration, and if you are happy with it: Select Create.
 17. Confirm that you are happy with the following and click Ok

 ![](/uploads/adds_youshouldknow.png)

 Note: Azure AD Domain Services can take up to an hour to provision.

-18. Once your Azure AD Domain Services has been configured we need to make some final configuration changes, one of them is to point the Virtual Network DNS to use the Azure AD Domain Services.
-Open your newly created Azure AD Domain Services.
+18. Once your Azure AD Domain Services has been configured, we need to make some final configuration changes to point the Virtual Network DNS to use the Azure AD Domain Services.
+So first, open your newly created Azure AD Domain Services.
 19. Click on Overview and: Configuration issues for your managed domain were detected.
 Run configuration Diagnostics

 ![](/uploads/adds_configissues.png)

 20. Click on Run
-21. It should find a DNS record issue, click Fix to set the DNS settings of the Virtual Network to use the Azure AD Domain Services
+21. It should find a DNS record issue; click Fix to set the DNS settings of the Virtual Network to use the Azure AD Domain Services.

-Please be careful here, especially if you have already existing DNS settings, you might have to manually add it in.
+Please be careful here, especially if you have already existing DNS settings; you might have to add it manually.

 ## Create a Utility server to help Administer Azure Virtual Desktop

-Now we need to create a Virtual Machine to help manage the AAD Domain and deploy Group Policies to help manage and configure the Azure Virtual Desktop farm.
+We need to create a Virtual Machine to help manage the AAD Domain and deploy Group Policies to help manage and configure the Azure Virtual Desktop farm.

 1. Log in to the Azure Portal
-2. Click on Create a resource
+2. Click on Create a resource.
 3. Search for: Windows Server 2019 Datacenter and select Create
 4. If you already have a Resource Group, select it - in this Demo, we are going to create one: aad_infra
 5. Specify a name for the Virtual Machine (I am going to use: UTILITY-P01)
 6. Select a Region (use the same Region as the Azure AD Domain Services and Azure Virtual Desktop resources)
-7. For the Image, you can select either Windows Server 2019 Datacenter -Gen 1 or Gen 2, in my case, I am going with Gen2.
+7. For the Image, you can select either Windows Server 2019 Datacenter -Gen 1 or Gen 2; in my case, I am going with Gen2.
-8. For the size, I am a firm believer in selecting the lowest size possible, then scaling up when/where needed, I am going to go with a Standard_B2ms
+8. For the size, I am a firm believer in selecting the smallest size possible, then scaling up when/where needed; I am going to go with a Standard_B2ms

 ![](/uploads/createvm1.png)

  9. Now we need to enter in the Administrator (local account) Username and Password
 10. Select 'None' for Public inbound ports
-11. If you have existing Windows Server licenses, then you can select Hybrid Use Benefit, if not select Next: Disks
+11. If you have existing Windows Server licenses, then you can select Hybrid Use Benefit; if not, select Next: Disks

 ![](/uploads/createvm2.png)

-12. For the disks, I only need the OS disk, so don't need to add a Data Disk (although you could use this to store your Application install files etc), however, to reduce cost I am going to change the Disk type to Standard SSD (locally-redundant storage) and select Next: Networking
+12. For the disks, I only need the OS disk, so I don't need to add a Data Disk (although you could use this to store your Application install files etc.); however, to reduce cost, I am going to change the Disk type to Standard SSD (locally-redundant storage) and select Next: Networking.

 ![](/uploads/createvmdisks.png)

-13. For the Virtual Network, make sure you select the same Virtual Network that the Azure AD Domain Services has been installed to, I am going to select the: aadds-subnet created earlier for my Utility server.
+13. For the Virtual Network, make sure you select the same Virtual Network that the Azure AD Domain Services has been installed to; I will select the: aadds-subnet created earlier for my Utility server.
 14. Set 'None' for the Public IP and select Next: Management

 ![](/uploads/createvmnetworkinterface.png)

 15. Feel free to leave this all as Default
-16. Just be wary of the Auto-shutdown settings, which will automatically shut down the VM daily (I am going to keep mine selected as this is just a demo, and I only need the UTILITY server for initial configuration, it doesn't need to be running 24.7.
+16. Just be wary of the Auto-shutdown settings, which will automatically shut down the VM daily (I will keep mine selected as this is just a demo, and I only need the UTILITY server for initial configuration, it doesn't need to be running 24.7.
-17. If you have a Recovery Services Vault, now is a good time to add the Utility server to Backups so you don't forget it later, select Review & Create
+17. If you have a Recovery Services Vault, now is a good time to add the Utility server to Backups, so you don't forget it later, select Review & Create
 18. Verify the configuration is correct and select Create

 ## Create Azure Bastion to connect to the Utility server

-Once the VM has been created we now need to connect to it, securely so we are going to create a Bastion instance, which will allow us to connect to it without publishing the RDP (Remote Desktop Protocol) over the internet.
+Once the VM has been created, we now need to connect to it securely, so we will create a Bastion instance, which will allow us to connect to it without publishing the RDP (Remote Desktop Protocol) over the internet.

 1. Log in to the Azure Portal
 2. Click on Create a resource